ajschumacher/gadsdc/dataset_research/README.md

 How do you know you're done?

  * You have a markdown file in the class repository `dataset_research` folder, including the above.
+ * You have loaded the data into a `data.frame` in `R` and are ready to work with it further.